markbarnes/sermon-browser/sb-includes/readme.txt

 * Changed: Updated default template and CSS.
 Reset to defaults in Options to use it.
 * Changed: More options in sidebar widget.
 * Optimisation: Reduced number of database queries, reducing page-creation time by around 15%.
-* Fixed: Links in the widget give “Page not found errors”
+* Fixed: Links in the widget give 'Page not found errors'
 * Fixed: Filter by date gives incorrect results

 = 0.2 =